nehasm/Mask-and-Non-mask-face-detection-for-Corona/README.md

 `run_detection_video(video_path)`

 To check the output from this model <a href="https://drive.google.com/file/d/1oNG2glGKtfNl-2mXL-e4Y4TEABMDbSbY/view?usp=sharing">Click here</a>
-Hence,this was the complete implementation of object detection model with Retinanet from fiyzr for mask and non mask wearing face detection.
+Hence,this was the complete implementation of object detection model with Retinanet from fiyzr for mask and non mask wearing faces detection.